aboubacs/meanmax-postmortem/README.md

 ## Predicting the opponent

-I thought that what would make the difference would be how accurate one could predict its opponents.
+I thought that what would make the difference would be how accurate one could predict his opponents.
 Every round, I had an hardcoded move for my opponent.
 I don't think it was super effective, so I tried another approach a lot of people use in those kind of challenges : use your own algorithm for some time and apply it to your opponents.

 ### Evolutionary approach